hemant-soni-vst-au4/webtoad/README.md

 # Project:- Webtoad

-> This project consists of building an HTML document that matches the appearance of a part of Webtoad website
+> This project consists of building an HTML document that matches the appearance of a part of WebToad website

 ## Desktop views
 ![Desktop View](./static/images/desktop.png)